twanhooy/Nanopore_BRP/README.md

+# Bachelor Research Project: Nucleosome mapping in single long DNA molecules detected by nanopore methylation sequencing
-# Nanopore_BRP
+# Twan Hooijschuur
-All the python files and programs used in my BRP
+All the python script used in my Bachelor Research Project.